gumis1153/FetchClients/README.md

-This project was creaated by Piotr Jakubowski.
+This project was created by Piotr Jakubowski.

 ## Available Scripts